Quantum-Accelerators/quacc/docs/install/codes.md

 !!!
 Note

-    [VASP](https://www.vasp.at/) is a very widely used code for plane-wave, periodic DFT calculations. quacc has built-in support for automatically fixing failed VASP jobs via [Custodian](https://github.com/materialsproject/custodian).
+    [VASP](https://www.vasp.at/) is a very widely used code for plane-wave, periodic DFT calculations.
+Quacc has built-in support for automatically fixing failed VASP jobs via [Custodian](https://github.com/materialsproject/custodian).

 To use VASP with quacc, you will need to do the following, as described in greater detail in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials):